Europe Fears Impact of the U.S. Inflation Reduction Act

 The Act will provide certainty for domestic solar manufacturers and developers, especially after the coronavirus pandemic choked supply chains at a global level.
 This will also bring about reduced carbon emissions, good manufacturing jobs, and will make U.S. energy independence stronger.

-The Princeton University’s REPEAT Project analysis says that, the IRA could bring the U.S. in line with the Paris Agreement goal to bring greenhouse gas emissions 40% lower than the 2005 levels, as well as spur clean energy deployment.
+Princeton University’s REPEAT Project analysis says that the IRA could bring the U.S. in line with the Paris Agreement goal to bring greenhouse gas emissions 40% lower than the 2005 levels, as well as spur clean energy deployment.
 And most importantly, the IRA will allow U.S. solar manufacturers to compete in the global marketplace.

-European countries have welcomed the renewed energy transition commitment, however, the $430 billion IRA has them worried about unfair disadvantage their companies will face as compared to their rivals in the U.S. They believe that the new law is discriminatory and European companies may end up taking their supply chains to the U.S.
+European countries have welcomed the renewed energy transition commitment; however, the $430 billion IRA has them worried about the unfair disadvantage their companies will face as compared to their rivals in the U.S. They believe that the new law is discriminatory and European companies may end up taking their supply chains to the U.S.

-The 27 countries in the EU fear that their companies will be cut off from the U.S. tax credits, offered under the IRA on the condition that the components used in renewable energy technologies are made in North America.
+The 27 countries in the EU fear that their companies will be cut off from the U.S. tax credits offered under the IRA on the condition that the components used in renewable energy technologies are made in North America.
 They believe that around 200 billion euros ($207 billion) of the U.S. subsidies violate the World Trade Organization (WTO) rules, as they are tied to locally produced content provisions.
+The European Commission’s President, Ursula von der Leyen, has said that while competition is a good thing, it is necessary to have a level playing field.

 Disclaimer: Any opinions expressed in the blog do not necessarily reflect the opinions of Certrec.
 The content of this blog is meant for informational purposes only.